Extraction of gravitational wave signals from LISA data in the presence of artifacts: Glitch mitigation strategy

 \subsection{Masking}

-We proceed by masking, i.e. inserting gaps, in place of the detected glitches.
+{After detecting the glitches in the full observation dataset in the previous section, }we proceed by masking, i.e. inserting gaps, in place of the detected glitches.
 Glitches are masked by zeroing out a specific-length data stretch around the identified glitch peaks.
 For the \gls{VGB} dataset, the width of each gap is set by the glitch duration parameter $\beta$ of \Eref{eq:phasemeter-glitch-2} obtained from the matched filtering for each of the detected glitches, resulting in a binary mask with varying length.
 In the \gls{MBHB} dataset the three glitches are identical, and the width of each gap is set to be $n = 10$ data samples - corresponding to 50 seconds - before and after the glitch.

 After masking, the newly-gapped measurement data are treated following the gap mitigation strategy described in the next section.
 In the case of the VGB dataset under analysis where \gls{GW} sources are continuous, we apply smooth windowing to soften the mask edges between zero and one to mitigate the noise power leakage caused by the binary mask, as described in Subsection~\ref{sub:smooth-windowing}.
 The masking and smoothing process is illustrated in \Fref{fig:glitch-masking} for a particular glitch event in the VGB dataset.
 The masked segment is plotted in light blue, the retained \gls{TDI} data in dark blue, the binary mask edges are marked by the red dashed lines, and the mask smoothing area is enclosed between the red solid and dashed lines and is represented by the red shaded vertical area.